c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 ## Modules

-1. Modules are defined using `module <name>`.
-Where name is on the form `foo::bar::baz`
+1. Modules are defined using `module <name>;`, where `<name>` is of the form `foo::bar::baz`.
-2. Modules can be split into an unlimited number of module sections, each starting with the same module name declaration.
+2. Modules can be split into an unlimited number of module sections, each starting with the same module name declaration if intended to become part of the same module.
+Multiple differently named modules can also be defined per file.
 3. The `import` statement imports a given module.
 4. Each module section has its own set of import statements.
 5. Importing a module gives access to the declarations that are `@public`.
-6. Declarations are default `@public`, but a module section may set a different default (e.g. `module my_module @private;`)
+6. Declarations are default `@public`, but a module section may set a different default (e.g. `module my_module @private;`).
-7. `@private` means the declaration is only visible in the module.
+7. `@private` means the declaration is only visible in the current module.
-8. `@local` means only visible to the current module section.
+8. `@local` means the declaration is only visible in the current module section.
+This also implies that the declaration will not be visible outside the current file either.
 9. Imports are recursive.
 For example, `import my_lib` will implicitly also import `my_lib::net`.
 10. Multiple imports may be specified with the same `import`, e.g. `import std::net, std::io;`.
-11. Generic modules have a set of parameters after the module name `module arr {Type, LEN};`
+11. Generic modules are not type checked until any of their types, functions or globals are instantiated.
 12. Generic modules are not type checked until any of its types, functions or globals are instantiated.

 ## Contracts